cloudinary/cloudinary-video-player/README.md

 #### Adaptive Streaming

-- HLS is supported out of the box, to use an m3u8 as source, you can specify sourceTypes=['hls'] for your video source.
+- HLS is supported out of the box, to use an m3u8 as the video source, you can specify sourceTypes=['hls'].

 - MPEG-DASH support:
 If you plan to use adaptive bitrate streaming to deliver MPEG-DASH files in your video player, include the following files in addition to the files described above: